top of page

 Backlight Scanners

 Backlight Scanners (BLS) were invented by Light Painter Pala Teth.
 These are used as a moving light source, where the light painter can walk towards the camera during a long exposure, illuminating the scene with a conical beam of light, which is invisible to the camera.
 This requires the light painter to cover all skin with black clothing to avoid being illuminated by back-scattered light.
 Care is required to watch where you are stepping whilst aiming the BLS at the camera.
 I place an LED Tea light on top of the camera so that I know where it is in the dark.
 It is possible to make a home-made BLS, and a few commercial options are also available.
-I use a BLS made by Lace Light Photos, combined with a 1,500lm high-CRI Convoy S12 219C torch (though the newer 2,000lm Convoy S21D 519A is better).
+I use a BLS made by Lace Light Photos, combined with a 1,500lm high-CRI Convoy S12 219C torch (though the newer 2,000lm Convoy S21D 519A is a better choice).
 I typically use an exposure of f/8, ISO400, and Bulb exposure time as required.

 Moving Light Source